charlielee/boats-animator/docs/features/menu-bar.md

 ### Edit menu

 **Delete Last Frame:** this will remove the last frame of your animation and delete it permanently from the hard-drive.
-After selecting this a confirm dialogue with "Are you sure you want to delete frame X?" is displayed.
+A dialog box with "Are you sure you want to delete frame X?" is displayed before deletion occurs.

 ### Capture menu